toppa/Highslide-for-Shashin/readme.md

 * All files in the directory shashin/Public/Display/highslide fall under [these license terms](http://www.highslide.com/#license). **It is important to note that Highslide is free for non-commercial use only.** Please follow the license terms link for further information.
 * All other files are GPLv2
-* Based on this entry in the GPL FAQ, it is my understanding that distributing this plugin under a split license is valid under the terms of GPLv2, as Shashin can be configured to work with other viewers.
+* Based on [this entry in the GPL FAQ](http://www.gnu.org/licenses/gpl-faq.html#GPLAndPlugins), it is my understanding that distributing this plugin under a split license is valid under the terms of GPLv2, as Highslide functions as an optional add-on to Shashin, and is invoked through 2 lines of code (one for Highslide's .js file and one for its .css file).

 Installation
 ------------